bondagit/aes67-linux-daemon/README.md

  The following patches have been applied to the original module:

 * patch to fix issue causing the usage of wrong Sources and Sinks buffer offsets in case of reconfiguration or daemon restart.
-See #55
+See [issue 55](https://github.com/bondagit/aes67-linux-daemon/issues/55).
 * patch to enable the configuration of smaller ALSA buffer sizes to reduce end-to-end latency up to 8ms (from driver version v1.4).
-See [platform latency test](#latency) and #53
+See [platform latency test](#latency) and See [issue 53](https://github.com/bondagit/aes67-linux-daemon/issues/53)
 * patch to remove unsupported non-interleved access from driver capabilities.
 This enables compatibility with JACK audio (from driver version v1.3)
 * patch to enable the usage of a PTP master clock on the daemon host (from driver version v1.1)
 * patch to rework the driver PCM interface and to simplify and unify handling of read-write interlaved and memory mapped access modes